radaisystems/soccer-with-chance-of-cloud-challenge/README.md

 ### What to expect afterwards

 Once you have sent us your project, we will review the code with our team members and rate it appropiately.
 If everything looks fine, we would like to have a code review interview with you where we will be going over what you sent us, as well as requesting a few changes in the code to see if the output can be altered.
-An example of what you can be expecting can be seen in this documentation: [goal-differential-expected-output.txt](goal-differential-expected-output.txt)
+An example of what you can be expecting can be seen in this documentation: [goal-differential-instructions.md](goal-differential-instructions.md)